here you can find

 No, ESA BIC Greece does not take any equity in the incubated startups.

-The incentive budget shall be used by the startup for product development (e.g., components, prototypes, software, third-party expertise, market research, and validation), and can be used for Intellectual PR (e.g., rights in copyright, patents, know-how, Confidential Information, database rights, rights in trademarks and designs and applications for registration).
-In exceptional cases, the incentive funding CAN be used for travel, if the trip is related to the product development and only upon prior approval by ESA BIC Greece.
-The incentive funding shall be used for activities described in the contract between the startup and the ESA BIC Greece.
-Any deviations will require a CCN (Contract Change Notice) at the latest, a month before the end of the contract.
+For example, the incentive can be used by the startup for product development (e.g., components, prototypes, software, third-party expertise, market research, and validation), and for Intellectual PR (e.g., rights in copyright, patents, know-how, Confidential Information, database rights, rights in trademarks and designs, and applications for registration).
+In exceptional cases, the incentive funding can be used for travel if the trip is related to the product development and only upon prior approval by ESA BIC Greece.

 INCUBATION